 Key Points

-Question: How are traffic-related pollutants, individually and combined, associated with diagnosis of amyotrophic lateral sclerosis (ALS)?
+Question: How are ambient air pollutants, individually and combined, associated with diagnosis of amyotrophic lateral sclerosis (ALS)?

 Findings: In this large population-based case-control study of ALS diagnosis in Denmark, including 3,939 cases, we observed that a 5-year concentration of traffic-related pollutants was associated with a non-significant increase in odds of ALS diagnosis, but with a high posterior probability of a positive association for elemental carbon.